-Sojitz is pursuing growth through new investment of substantive scale backed by strategies in the following focus areas together with drastic profit structure reforms in existing businesses.
+In order to create shareholder value, Sojitz is pursuing growth under Medium-term Management Plan 2023 through new, high-profit investment of substantive scale backed by strategies in the following focus areas together with drastic profit structure reforms in existing businesses.
 Medium-term Management Plan 2023 calls for the steady improvement of corporate value through the execution of investment in growth fields and new fields, to be identified based on megatrends, totaling ¥330.0 billion over the three-year period of the Plan (¥30.0 billion of which is to be directed toward non-financial investments in human resources and organizational reforms).
 These investments shall be conducted while practicing continued discipline in cash flow management.

-^{2} Core cash flow = Core operating cash flow + Investing cash flow (including asset replacement) - Dividends paid - Purchase of treasury stock conventional business model
+^{2} Core cash flow = Core operating cash flow + Investing cash flow (including asset replacement) - Dividends paid - Purchase of treasury stock